pallets/werkzeug/docs/datastructures.rst

 ===============

 .. versionchanged:: 0.6
-   The general purpose classes are now pickleble in each protocol as long as the contained objects are pickleable.
+   The general purpose classes are now pickleable in each protocol as long as the contained objects are pickleable.
 This means that the :class:`FileMultiDict` won't be pickleable as soon as it contains a file.